HannahKnights/Ruby-Fundamentals-MA-week-8-test/README.md

 ## Friday test

-Maker's Academy traditional Friday test.
+[Makers Academy](http://www.makersacademy.com) traditional Friday test.
 This will be testing the basics of Ruby, the building blocks of the course.
 Here is the premise:

 There are 41 questions - you don't have to do every single one (although if you can, that's great).
 You should be able to do at least 50% of them.
 They vary in level from quite easy to fairly hard.
 Work through them and check if they're correct by running the specs.